 it says here / read this / it says there / is a definite / sign / look / for the unambiguous / we’re fired up / on noise / we’re deciphered / auto-mobile / we have knowledge / where the word / says so / it says it there / no error — Diarmuid G. McKernan, Voice of Noise, from Bleeding Lines ‘77

-Those who identified with Nas saw him as an adventurer willing to transgress accepted modes of the rationale of communication.
-He showed that the ground of being was a banquet laid out before them at which all present were consumed by the privilege of free choice, not granted automatically, nevertheless available to them as sentient creatures should they so choose.
+Those who identified with Nasrul saw him as an adventurer willing to transgress accepted modes of the rationale of communication.
+He showed them that the ground of his being was a banquet laid out before them at which all present were consumed by the privilege of free choice, not granted automatically, nevertheless available to the sentient creatures should they so choose.

 In their story, N was an anti-hero conqueror of other planets, an astonishingly gifted yet terribly flawed individual.
 He had appetites he would satisfy but not be controlled by.
 He would put them to use to advance his ambitions ruthlessly.
 He was not a man to make a snap judgement.

-He was not Flemish but Mediterranean.
+He was definitely not Flemish, looked quite Mediterranean but was possibly from Bangladesh.
 The reader came to acquire knowledge of N through his movements within their own life and on this page, even in spite their incorrect reading of the situation.

 Belladonna had all these words emblazoned across her back.
 She arrived at the encampment in a cardboard sports car.